jitesoft/.github/profile/README.md

 # Jitesoft AB

-Jitesoft AB is a company (Aktiebolag) based in Sweden.
+Jitesoft AB is a company based in Sweden.
 Our main focus is backend development, containerization and operations within web, application and game development.

 Most projects made at jitesoft - which are not customer owned - are released under the MIT or WTFPL license.
 Code is published to GitHub and GitLab and our containers and packages are deployed to a multitude of package registries.